Kiernan-G/kiernan-g.github.io/README.md

 # Kiernan Geoghegan

+Personal blogging site, made using blogmaker, an open source tool by Vitalik Buterin.

 This is an ultra-simple self-hosted blog publishing solution.

 ### Dependencies

 * pandoc
 * rsync
+    * Not needed for publishing on github pages

 ### How to use